Legionnaires' disease sickens 2 Las Vegas hotel guests

 (CNN)Two recent guests at a Las Vegas resort have contracted Legionnaires' disease, officials said Friday.

-The guests who contracted the lung infection stayed separately in March and April at the Rio All-Suite Hotel and Casino in Las Vegas, the Southern Nevada Health District said.
+The guests who contracted the lung infection stayed separately in March and April at the Rio All-Suite Hotel and Casino, the Southern Nevada Health District said.

-Legionella, the bacteria that causes the disease, was found throughout the hotel's water system during a test, the health district said.
-The hotel has taken steps including disinfecting the system with chlorine, and remediation efforts continue, the district said.
+Legionella, the bacteria that causes the disease, was found in the hot-water system of one of the hotel's towers during a test after the second illness was reported in late May, said Mark Bergtholdt, the district's environmental health supervisor.

-Out of caution, guests are being relocated from rooms where the fixes are happening, the Rio's parent company, Caesars Entertainment, said.
+The hotel is disinfecting the system with chlorine, Bergtholdt said.
+Guests were relocated from rooms served by that system, and those rooms won't be occupied until the system is properly flushed, he said.

 Legionnaires' disease, a severe form of pneumonia, develops when people breathe small droplets of water infected with legionella bacteria, according to the Centers for Disease Control and Prevention.